Kuifje – De Zonnetempel (De Musical): Performance details

 The show itself is two hours and ten minutes long, excluding the interval.
 It was professionally filmed for Dutch television and broadcast in its edited form on Canal+, in widescreen.
 It featured additional digital effects, such as bats flying during the descent into the tomb.
 The edits removed some of the delays inevitable with a live show, and a couple of sequences such as Zonnebloem and Bergamot's waltz (but still appeared on the CD), which in the live show was necessary as a 'stage wait'.

 It has never seen a repeat broadcast or a commercial release, although personal recordings circulate amongst fans.

-In 2007 the musical came to stage again this time with Jelle Cleymans as 'Kuifje', first in 'Het nieuwe Luxor' Rotterdam, The Netherlands from May 22 until June 17, and then from July 8 until August 19 in Oostende, Belgium.
+In 2007 the musical came to stage again this time with Jelle Cleymans as Kuifje, first in Het nieuwe Luxor in Rotterdam, The Netherlands, from May 22 until June 17, and then from July 8 until August 19 in Oostende, Belgium.
 Then finally it returned to Antwerp, where it was performed from October 18 until its final, November 1.